gitter-badger/Glang/languageSpec.md

  * `8`
  * `9`

 ## Operators
 Operators are used to perform operations.

 ### Arithmetic
  * `+` - Addition
  * `-` - Subtraction
  * `*` - Multiplication
  * `/` - Division

+## Identifiers
+Identifiers are defined using any number of characters from the following categories (categories defined above):
+ * Letters

+## Reserved
+The following are considered identifiers, but they are marked as reserved in Glang.
+ * `let`
+ * `fn`